Explore Downtown - Downtown Core

 Alforno Bakery and Café has been offering freshly baked, house-made pastries and bread since opening in 1993.
 Dine in and enjoy a sweet or savory breakfast, or grab and go with a coffee and a small snack.
 Recognized as one of the best bagel shops in Alberta, Bagelino’s serves artisan bagels made from scratch.
 Perfect for all types of events, Bagelino’s even offers custom bagel art for your upcoming event or special occasion.

 A-Wish-Moment-Cake & Cafe is a local pastry and cake shop that prides itself on only using the freshest and finest ingredients.
 Most of their cakes are made to order, however they also offer a selection of premade sweets for those last minute celebrations.
-BAKED Doughnuts are designed to be a healthier alternative to regular snack foods as they offer three times the protein content per doughnut with only 5 grams of sugar.
-BAKED Doughnuts are made fresh multiple times a day and are the perfect treat to take home!

 Events and culture

 Sitting Pretty is a creative art campaign launched by the Calgary Downtown Association last year.
 Seven local artists expressed their creativity by painting benches and chairs in bright, campaign colours.
-Learn more about the artists and their creations.

 Live events are back downtown.
 While you’re most likely familiar with the iconic Calgary Folk Music Festival and the Stampede, this summer, consider attending one of the downtown’s lesser-known events.
 There’s Fiestaval Latino Festival, which welcomes food vendors, performers, and artisans the weekend after the Stampede.